Machine Gun Kelly dabbles in pop-punk on “Tickets To My Downfall.”

 I really enjoy listening to songs that make me feel young.
 With that being said, both “kiss kiss” and “drunk face” make me feel like a kid that’s down to lick toad backs, take tons of shots, stiff-arm love, and call off work to hang out with my white friends that like to go whitewater rafting.

 The energy attached to both “Kiss Kiss” and “Drunk Face” is beyond impeccable.
-Matter of fact, my heart started to hurt while I was listening to both songs.
+Matter of fact, my heart started to hurt while I was listening to the two songs.

 3. all i know